Erectile Dysfunction: Everything You Need to Know

 • Narcotic pain medications

-A quick word of caution: if you develop ED after taking one of these medications, it’s important not to stop taking your meds or change your dose without consulting a healthcare professional.
+A quick word of caution: If you develop ED after taking one of these medications, you should consult a healthcare professional before stopping your medication.

 Psychological Causes of ED